Carlyle's second-quarter earnings fall less than expected

 "Our outlook remains appropriately prudent given an uncertain economic backdrop, though we continue to be active and well positioned to find attractive investment opportunities around the world," Carlyle Co-CEO Kewsong Lee said in a statement.

-Carlyle said its total assets under management was $221 billion at the end of June, up from $217 billion in the prior quarter.
+Carlyle said assets under management totaled $221 billion at the end of June, up from $217 billion in the prior quarter.

 ((Chibuike.Oguh@thomsonreuters.com; 1-332-219-1834))